-Our method is privacy-preserving and communication-efficient because the communications do not contain raw data, and the communication cost is independent of the data dimension.
-Moreover, as our main theoretical contribution, we make the first attempt to provide an error bound of decentralized EOT distance caused by the convergence error, the kernel approximation error, and the mismatch between the distributed system's storage and communication protocols.
-Experiments on synthetic data verify the effectiveness of our method and its robustness to hyperparameters and communication protocols.
-Furthermore, we test our decentralized EOT in real-world distributed domain adaptation tasks, demonstrating its usefulness for privacy-preserving distributed distribution comparison.
+The proposed method is communication-efficient in high-dimensional scenarios because the communication cost is independent of the data dimension.
+In addition, without sharing raw data, this method can achieve a trade-off between the precision of the EOT distance and the strength of privacy protection.
+Moreover, as our main theoretical contribution, under mild assumptions, we make the first attempt to provide an error bound of the DEOT distance caused by the algorithmic convergence error, the kernel approximation error, and the mismatch between the distributed system's storage and communication protocols.

+Experiments on synthetic data verify the effectiveness of our DEOT method and its robustness to hyperparameter settings and communication protocols.
+Furthermore, we test our DEOT method in real-world distributed domain adaptation tasks, demonstrating its usefulness in practice.